ivansim1989/data-engineer-assessment/1_data_pipeline/README.md

 8. Read the results

-   i Read it from results
+   i Read processed data from results

    ii.
-Read it from DBeaver (as per step 6)
+Read processed data from DBeaver (as per step 6)

 9. Close the project by executing **. stop.sh** in terminal

+## _Methods explanation_

+1. Firstly, create the table in PostgreSQL if it does not exist.
+2. Prior to reading the data, perform a purge to remove any existing data.
+3. Process and write the datasets into the database within a for loop.
+4. Provide an option to generate CSV output in the result folder with an absolute path, facilitating easy reading.